zqx1392/hello-world/README.md

 PLAN:
 	all
 	> find good gift for dad then (just find by concidence)
-	> take card to buy vitamin c from kiyo thu :buy meal, 運動, serious 29 planning, check all character 1 booth, retouch duo+1 fri : 布団 + underwear → 洗濯機, broken cloth + pants into trunk, utube
+	> take card to buy vitamin c from kiyo <- also use that weekend discount card thu :buy meal, 運動, serious 29 planning, check all character 1 booth, retouch duo+1 fri : 布団 + underwear → 洗濯機, broken cloth + pants into trunk, utube